linkerd/website/linkerd.io/content/blog/january-linkerd-community-meeting.md

 concept that we saw in Linkerd 2.8.

 **Linkerd 2.11** will focus on policy and enforce traffic between services.

-There are some cool features in the pipeline and we can't wait to see them go live!

 ## Celebrating our latest Linkerd Hero